‘Mucus in My Pineal Gland’ by Juliana Huxtable

 I DISCOVERED, USING MY VIRTUAL PUSSY TO STRADDLE THE BEEFY TRAPEZIUSES OF ANTHROPOMORPHIC CYBORG ATTACKERS, THAT THE AWKWARD SHORTCOMINGS OF PUBESCENT LFE COULD BE OVERCOME ONE PELVIC HEAD CRUSH AT A TIME.

 Juliana Huxtable work is socially and intellectually provocative.
 Sex becomes a way to discuss power dynamics between individuals and also a way to discuss the possibility of existing in authenticity.
 Huxtable writes of technologically mediated sexual experiences on websites such as PornHub or Xtube.
 She writes about her sexual encounters with men who are upset when she doesn’t show reciprocal interest (as if trans women must be attracted to every man that shows interest).
 She describes men who believe sex with her is some “avant-garde form of intercourse.”
-In one of the most jaw dropping portions of the book, Huxtable dedicates pages to discussing race play with white men.

 For Huxtable, this site of racial domination during sex is a place where her blackness can be unassimilated, unconfined, and more authentic to her experiences.
 Huxtable is brave for naming these actions in contemporary American poetry.
 It is not something that I could see being handled well in a poetry workshop or stuffy reading series.
 By delving into the power dynamics that are occurring during race play, Huxtable not only unpacks how people can think about their race and sexual encounters but she also expands the conversation on what people can dare to speak of within contemporary poetry.
-Before exiting her meditations on race play, Huxtable describes for the reader (as if to refuse the reader to walk away with false assumptions) why race play interests her:

 This constant and thorough analysis of every facet of life, also extends into the sections of Huxtable’s book that discuss state violence (and not just interpersonal power dynamics).
 Huxtable writes of neo-liberal order that “HAS MADE ITS WAY ACROSS GENERATIONS OF BULBS–TURNED-PIXELATED CARTOGRAPHY IN ANIMATED SIGNAGE AND IT PROTESTS THE RACIST STATE SPONSORED BRUTALITY OF THE NYPD.”